-The Federal PSDP and Provincial ADP funded project "National Program for Enhancing Command Area of Small and Mini Dams in Barani Areas of Pakistan – The Punjab Component" envisages to promote an environment friendly, socially sustainable, resource efficient, and economically profitable irrigated agriculture in rainfed areas through integrated development and management of available water resources by strengthening small landholder’s resilience to the climate change
+The Federal PSDP and Provincial ADP funded project "National Program for Enhancing Command Area in Barani Areas of Pakistan – The Punjab Component" envisages to promote an environment friendly, socially sustainable, resource efficient, and economically profitable irrigated agriculture in rainfed areas through integrated development and management of available water resources by strengthening small landholder’s resilience to the climate change

 The overall development objective of the project is to enhance agricultural productivity vis-à-vis water productivity.
 The key objectives include, interalia, the followings.

 - Construction of 480 farm ponds for storing rainwater from various sources

 - Installation of 480 solar pumping systems on farm ponds for operation of high efficiency irrigation systems

 - Development of 736 dugwells for water source to promote irrigated agriculture

 - Installation of 736 solar pumping systems at dugwells for operation of high efficiency irrigation systems

 - Development/ improvement of 600 watercourses carrying water from various sources for enhancing water conveyance efficiency at farm level